AG Bell Parent-Infant Financial Aid Program

 Please do not contact AG Bell seeking an exception to these policies.

-In the days after the application deadline, all applications are screened for eligibility.
-Eligible applications are then forwarded to the award selection committee for review; ineligible applications are discarded.
+Shortly after the deadline, eligible applications will be forwarded to the award selection committee for review; ineligible applications are discarded.

 Do You Have Questions?

-Click here to see the FAQs about AG Bell's Financial Aid Programs.
+Please see the FAQs about AG Bell's Financial Aid Programs.
 If you still have a question or would like clarification, please send us an email.
-Responses make take up to three business days, so please plan accordingly when submitting your email.
+It may take several business days for us to answer, so please plan accordingly when submitting your email.